 A remarkable opportunity

-With my third work anniversary approaching, I was the first employee in line to partake of this glorious benefit.
+I was the first employee in line to partake of this glorious benefit.
 A Florida native, I planned a month of wandering from ocean to ocean: a week on the Gulf in Saint Petersburg, ten days on the Atlantic in Saint Augustine, and a week on the Pacific in Cabo San Lucas, Mexico.
 I figured I’d need a few days at home in Franklin, Tennessee, to conquer the mountain of sandy laundry I knew I’d accumulate.

 - What if I couldn’t get everything done before I left?